JulienRouse/blog-data/content/blog/3_Tutorial_for_a_Derivative_Clicker_clone_with_Svelte.md

 ## Tutorial

-Let's start the Derivative Clicker[^0] tutorial :) I'll try to introduce concept as they come but you are expected to already know a bit of HTML, CSS and some programming concept like variables, functions, loop and recursion.
+Let's start the Derivative Clicker[^0] tutorial :) I'll try to introduce concept as they come but you are expected to already know a bit of HTML, CSS and some programming concepts like variables, functions, loop and recursion.

 For the following tutorial I'll use the Svelte REPL[^4] but you can also follow instructions on the Svelte Getting Started[^8] page  to set yourself up with your favorite editor.